SujithVeeramani/Sudoko_Solver/README.md

    - NetworkX
    - Matplotlib
    - NumPy

+Install the required packages using:

      ```bash
-      Install the required packages using:
+      pip install networkx matplotlib numpy

+Feel free to explore the code and experiment with different Sudoku boards and solving algorithms.

+Enjoy solving Sudoku interactively with Python!